CryptoVictor/CryptoVictor/README.md

 <h3> 🧑‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Studying Computer Science at Institute of Technology and Leadership (Inteli).
-- 💼 &nbsp; Working as a Blockchain Engineer at Nexus Labs.
+- 💼 &nbsp; Working as a Quantum Computing Researcher at Inteli.
 - 🤔 &nbsp; Exploring new tecnologies.

 <h3> 🛠 &nbsp;Tech Stack</h3>